Coders-System/coders-bot/README.md

 2. Rename `.env.example` to `.env` and fill in your credentials

+3. Rename `cogs.example.json` to `cogs.json`.

-3. Now run `docker-compose up` to start the bot.
+4. Now run `docker-compose up` to start the bot.
 If you want to stop it, just run `docker-compose down`.
 After updating the code, run `docker-compose up --build` to rebuild your container